 Is eligibility based on blood quantum (blood degree or percentage)?

-- No, your eligibility is determined by your enrollment in a state or federally recognized tribe or the ability to prove descendancy to an enrolled member.
+- No, your eligibility is determined by your enrollment in a state or federally recognized tribe or the ability to prove descendancy to a parent or grandparent who was/is an enrolled member.

 Which tribes are eligible to apply?

-- Any state or federally recognized tribal members or Alaska Natives are eligible to apply.
-You can also be eligible by proving descendancy to a parent or immediate grandparent that is/was an enrolled member of a state or federally recognized tribe or Alaska Native.
+- Any member of a state or federally recognized tribe or Alaska Native village is eligible to apply.
+You can also be eligible by proving descendancy to a parent or immediate grandparent that is/was an enrolled member of a state or federally recognized tribe or Alaska Native village.